Lattice 0.6 - Automatic, Fine-Grained Parallelization

 The above script, as the compiler sees it.

 Here’s the same script, but colored by ‘work unit’.
-(That’s what we call this fundamental parallelizable unit).

 Hundreds of lattice nodes split across all threads.